AlmazCode/UniPy/README.md

 # UniPy
-UniPy is a mobile game engine written entirely in Python.
-In it, you can create games and applications of any level.
-This engine is completely open source, so everyone can contribute to this project.
+UniPy is a good game engine to speed up the creation of your programs on a library like pygame.
+UniPy is multiplatform and works on many platforms: Android (best option is to use IDE: Pydroid 3), Windows, Linux, Mac.
+UniPy is completely Open Source, so everyone can contribute!

-How to run the engine on the phone?
+The engine has a very user-friendly interface that makes it easy to create programs.
+In addition, once you create your programs, you can export them and run them outside the engine, and that's not all!

-You need to download the Pydroid 3 app from Google Play and then open the file main.py with the Pydroid explorer and run it.
+To run the engine, use the file "main.py".

-UniPy has not been optimized for PC, so if you run the engine on your computer you might get errors.
+All documentation about the engine can be found in the "Documentation" folder.

-Also read the license to use the engine before using it!
+Before using the engine, be sure to read the file "LICENSE.txt".